tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 ![Merge Refinement Table](/assets/20250221-merge-refinement-table.png){:style="display:block; margin-left:auto; margin-right:auto"}

 1. (Optionally) **Snapshot the heap** as above, if the refinement had been interrupted in phase 1 of the process.
 1. **Merge the refinement table** into the card table.
-This steps combines card marks from both card tables into the main card table.
+This step combines card marks from both card tables into the main card table.
 This is a logical or of both cards.
 All marks on the refinement table are removed.
 1. **Calculate statistics** as above.

 The reason why the refinement table needs to be completely unmarked at the start of the garbage collection is that G1 uses it to  collect card marks containing interesting references for objects evacuated during the garbage collection in the heap areas the objects are evacuated to.
 This is similar to previously used extra refinement buffers to store those.